-ΤΟΡΙΟ SOURCE DESCRIPTION Service IBN Displays areas where no provider reports offering service at 25/3 Provided FCC Displays number of fixed broadband providers in an area Lists providers that offer services for a specific location, based on address Internet Access IBN Displays areas where 25% or more of househo IBN Displays areas where 25% or more of households report no internet access ACS Displays how many households report an internet subscription Of households that report an internet subscription, displays what type Of households that use internet, displays proportion of households with each type of internet service Speed IBN Displays areas that have speeds below 25/3 FCC Displays how many providers provide service at various speeds in an area Speedtest & M-Lab Allows you to conduct your own speed test Devices IB IBN Displays areas where 25% or more of households report no computer, smartphone, or tablet use ACS Displays how many households report having a computer Of households that report having a computer device, displays what type NTIA Data Explorer Displays percentage of individuals that use different types of digital devices Activity & NTIA Data Displays percentage of individuals who use the internet to do various activities Location of Use Explorer Displays percentage of individuals who use the internet at various locations
+ΤΟΡΙΣ SOURCE DESCRIPTION Service IBN Displays areas where no provider reports offering service at 25/3 Provided FCC Displays number of fixed broadband providers in an area Lists providers that offer services for a specific location, based on address Internet Access IBN Displays areas where 25% or more of households report no Internet access ACS Displays how many households report an Internet subscription Of households that report an Internet subscription, displays what type NTIA Data Explorer Of households that use Internet, displays proportion of households with each type of Internet service Speed IBN Displays areas that have speeds below 25/3 Displays areas that have speeds below 25/3 F FCC Displays how many providers provide service at various speeds in an area Speedtest & M-Lab Allows you to conduct your own speed test Devices IBN Displays areas where 25% or more of households report no computer, smartphone, or tablet use ACS Displays how many households report having a computer Of households that report having a computer device, displays what type NTIA Data Explorer Displays percentage of individuals that use different types of digital devices Activity & NTIA Data Displays percentage of individuals who use the Internet to do various activities Location of Use Explorer Displays percentage of individuals who use the Internet at various locations

-\ Note: The Indicators of Broadband Need (IBN) map incorporates data from the American Community Survey (ACS) and the FCC data sources detailed on the previous page.
+Note: The Indicators of Broadband Need (IBN) map incorporates data from the American Community Survey (ACS) and the FCC data sources detailed on the previous page.
 Speed data can refer to both advertised speeds and actual delivery speeds.

-Building Complete Data
+Building Complete Data -

-While federal data sources provide insight into broadband coverage and use, they may have gaps that limit your ability to gather data about your tribal community.
+While federal data sources provide insight into broadband coverage and use, they may have gaps that limit your ability to gather data about your community.
 State and local broadband data sources or qualitative community research (see the Determine Your Priorities worksheet) can be valuable complements to federal sources.
-Over time, your team may seek to use combinations of these datasets and research approaches to collect and maintain independent datasets on broadband in your community.
+Over time, your team may seek to use combinations of these datasets and research approaches to collect and maintain independent datasets on high-speed Internet service in your community.

-Build Relationships for Success
+4 Build Relationships for Success

-Identify partners to engage throughout the broadband planning process.
+Identify partners to engage throughout the planning process.

-- Consider partnerships often involved in the broadband planning process - Identify partners to engage throughout planning and project implementation
+- · Consider partnerships often involved in the planning process - Identify partners to engage throughout planning and project implementation

-Consider Local Partners
+Consider Local Partners -

-When you are building a broadband plan, it is important to think through partners who are commonly involved in the process.
+When you are building a plan, it is important to think through partners who are commonly involved in the process.
 While each community will have specific partners to engage, below are some examples of partners often involved in broadband planning.

-PARTNER TYPE EXAMPLES Government Tribal government members and leaders City and county leaders, administrators, and officials State and Federal legislators and officials Public safety personnel Other (write in a group or individual role with this distinction in your community): Private Internet service providers (ISPs) Wireless service providers Utilities companies Transportation facilities Other (write in a group or individual role with this distinction in your community): Business Tribal business leaders Chamber of commerce members Technical leaders Other (write in a group or individual role with this distinction in your community): Institutional Educational administrators, school board members, parents, and students Economic development organizations and workforce development staff Librarians Other (write in a group or individual role with this distinction in your community): Philanthropic Nonprofits Faith-based leaders Other (write in a group or individual role with this distinction in your community): Residents Tribal citizens and residents Other (write in a group or individual role with this distinction in your community):
+PARTNER TYPE EXAMPLES Government City and county leaders, administrators, and officials State and Federal legislators and officials Public safety personnel Other (write in a group or individual role with this distinction in your community): Private Internet service providers (ISPs) Wireless service providers Utilities companies Transportation facilities Other (write in a group or individual role with this distinction in your community): Business Business leaders Chamber of commerce members Technical leaders Other (write in a group or individual role with this distinction in your community): Institutional Educational administrators, school board members, parents, and students Economic development organizations and workforce development staff Librarians Other (write in a group or individual role with this distinction in your community): Nonprofit Philanthropic leaders Public interest and community advocacy groups Faith-based leaders Other (write in a group or individual role with this distinction in your community): Residents Citizens and residents Other (write in a group or individual role with this distinction in your community):

-Build Relationships for Success
+4 Build Relationships for Success

-Identify partners to engage throughout the broadband planning process.
+Identify partners to engage throughout the planning process.

-How to Engage Different Partners
+How to Engage Different Partners -